Eemelinen/MyBurgerBuilder/README.md

 Firebase servers as the backend for the orders made.

 I'm still actively working on this project.
-However you can check the current progress here.
-(Be patient please.
-Loading heroku might take a moment) https://burgerbuildereemelinen.herokuapp.com/
+However, you can check the current progress here.
+(Loading heroku might take a moment) https://burgerbuildereemelinen.herokuapp.com/